idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 #### MultiApps

 Finally, the `MultiApps` block sets up the sub-app that will be driven by the main Griffin app.
-Here, the Griffin input is the main-application and includes a single sub-application with the open source MOOSE Navier-Stokes input `run_ns_initial_res.i`.
+Here, the Griffin input is the main-application and includes a single sub-application with the open source MOOSE Navier-Stokes input `run_ns_initial.i`.

 !listing msr/lotus/steady_state/run_neutronics_9_group.i block=MultiApps